-Culloden House also features strongly in our Culloden Experience: Virtual Tour, which we delivered for the first time on 24th October, just 4 days after purchasing the domes.
+Culloden House also features strongly in our Culloden Experience: Virtual Tour, which we delivered for the first time on 24th October, just four days after purchasing the domes.
 A rather wonderful co-incidence, to be honest.
 Yet there was more to follow.
 One of the ladies on that virtual tour told us about this book, which featured that famous meal.
-So of course we purchased the book…
+So, of course, we purchased the book…

 You see, there is every possibility that these domes were used during that famous meal.
 In fact, there is very little reason to think they wouldn’t have been.